Tamuno-omi/Airbnb/README.md

 I decided to take a look at the airbnb dataset provided for the city on http://insideairbnb.com/, and see how I can gain various insights like:

 1) What are the various room types listed on Airbnb in Capetown.
-2) What are the most popular property types in the city.
+2) What are the most listed property types in the city.
 3) What is the average price for the various room types.
-4) A look at availibility of Listings in a year.
-5) How many percent of listings are superhosts.
+4) How many percent of listings are superhosts.